 However, whilst this serves as a good starting point for any foray into the Birmingham property market, investors should continue to research each area thoroughly.
 It’s also wise to consider the long-term capital appreciation of different properties – whilst student accommodation in B29 may deliver the best yields, faster growth in property values is typically achieved on traditional, residential apartments favoured by young professionals, making the likes of Digbeth or Edgbaston brilliant choices too.

 If you’d like to discuss the best buy-to-let areas in Birmingham, we can help.
 We specialise in buy-to-let property, and we’re particularly focused on the markets outside of London – with Birmingham, Liverpool and Manchester being major hotspots.

-About this data
+About our data

-The data in this article is an accurate representation of the Birmingham property market as of April 2022.
-We’ll update this report next year, in 2023, with fresh data.
+The data in this article is an accurate representation of the Birmingham property market as of April 2023.
+We’ll update this report next year, in 2024, with fresh data.